thatvirtualboy/thatvirtualboy.github.io/_pages/pixelpaws.md

 **Play More, Earn More**
 Every time you care for your Pixel Paw friend — whether it’s feeding, walking, or playtime — you earn coins.
 These coins are used to unlock new **pets**, playful **backgrounds**, and fun **weather scenes**.

 It’s all part of the experience — **no ads** and **no in-app purchases**.
-Just meaningful play that rewards consistency, care, and creativity.
+Just delightful play that rewards consistency, care, and creativity.

+**Coin Boost**
+Earn double the coins for a limited time when you unlock new pets or scenes, letting you refill your coin bank even faster.
+Plus, your boost durations stack when you unlock multiple items!

 #### Users love Pixel Paws

-> “I love that the app doesn’t collect any data or even connect to the internet.
-It feels truly safe.”
+> “I love that the app doesn’t collect any data or even connect to the internet.”
 > *– Beta tester*

 > “It’s so cute — my daughter absolutely loves it!”
 > *– Beta tester*

 > “The way you earn coins just by playing has actually helped my kid start to understand saving.
-Total bonus.”
+Total bonus!”
 > *– Beta tester*

 ---